jrpacha/200151-errors/README.md

  5| <tt>mcLaurinExp.cc</tt>
  6| <tt>expM.cc<tt>

 Use <tt>$ make</tt> to build all the programs.
-Recall,
+Remember,

 <p align="center">
-<em>Seven programs and one only Makefile to compile them all...</em>
+<em>Seven programs and one Makefile to compile them all...</em>
 </p>

 **Disclaimer.** The source codes found here here are given just as examples.
 For sure, they're far from being optimal, and by no means they should substitute your work.
-Remember that you must write all the programs on your own!
+We stress that you must write all the programs on your own!

 If you find any mistakes (or have any suggestions), please report them to